Mean curvature flow with multiplicity $2$ convergence in closed manifolds: Preliminary

 Angenent used a shooting method to construct such a closed embedded geodesic.
 The idea is to examine the trajectory of the geodesics starting from $(r,0)$ with unit tangent vector $(0,1)$ as $r$ varies.
 Then an interpolation argument asserts the existence of a geodesic trajectory that will get back to some $(s,0)$ again with tangent vector $(0,-1)$.
 Reflecting this geodesic trajectory along the $x$-axis gives a desired closed embedded geodesic.

 We would like to point out that if we replace $(n-1)$ by some $\lambda>0$, all the proofs in \cite{Angenent92_Doughnut} still work (See Appendix \ref{Angenent curve} for an explanation).
 We call a closed embedded geodesic in the half-plane $\{(x,y)|x\geq 0\}$ equipped with the metric $x^{2\lambda}e^{-(x^2+y^2)/2}(dx^2+dy^2)$ a {\bf $\lambda$-Angenent curve}.
 Such curves will be the barriers.
 In fact, when $n\geq 3$, we can just use the $(n-1)$-dimensional Angenent torus as the barrier.
-Only in the case $n=2$ we need a $\lambda$-Angenent curve as the barrier for $\lambda\in(0,1)$.
+However, there is no $1$-dimensional Angenent torus in the plane, so in the case $n=2$ we need a $\lambda$-Angenent curve as the barrier for $\lambda\in(0,1)$.